 Implied volatility is a term which is very commonly thrown about in the context of options trading.
 I can tell you that it is a very important metric to consider when making your trading decisions.
 In fact, you cannot even talk about trading options without knowing the implied volatility.

 But first things first: what really is implied volatility?
-It’s a very simple concept to understand but one that can take quite a lot of experience to interpret the right way when crafting your trading strategy.
+It’s a very simple concept to understand but one that can take quite a lot of experience and acquired knowledge to interpret the right way when crafting your trading strategy.

-We will get to know in greater detail in this article and see how you can use it when trading options.
+In this article, we’ll get to understand implied volatility in much greater detail and understand how to use implied volatility when trading options.

-Understanding Options and The Motivation for Implied Volatility
+What Is Implied Volatility?
+Understanding Options and the Motivation for Implied Volatility

 To understand implied volatility (IV), it is important to understand options first.
-As you might be aware, options are contracts that give the bearer the right to buy or sell an underlying asset such as a stock.
+Options are relatively simple: Options are simply contracts that give the bearer the right to buy or sell an underlying asset such as a stock.
 This is done at an agreed price before the expiration of the contract.
 The price at which the underlying assets are traded is known as the strike price.

-The price of the option itself, called the premium, depends on several different factors one of which is— you guessed it: implied volatility.
+The price of the option itself, called the premium, depends on several different factors.
+One of these factors is implied volatility.